-The G4+ S13Link Plug-In ECUs are NOT designed to be used directly with low impedance injectors.
+The G4+ S15Link Plug-In ECU is NOT designed to be used directly with low impedance injectors.

-Models fitted with LOW impedance injectors run via factory fitted ballast resistors.
+GTiR models are fitted with LOW impedance injectors run via factory fitted ballast resistors.
 This ECU has been designed to be used with HIGH impedance (greater than 6 Ohms) injectors.
 Ballast resistors must be wired if low impedance injectors are to be used.
 This means that the ECU is plug-in compatible with factory fitted injector/ballast combinations on all models.
-However if fitting low impedance injectors ballast resistors must be wired.
+However if fitting low impedance injectors (e.g. fitting GTiR injectors) then ballast resistors must be wired.
 Contact your nearest Link dealer to purchase a ballast resistor pack if required.